flix-tech/postgres-tq/README.md

 task_queue = TaskQueue(POSTGRES_CONN_STR, queue_name, reset=True)

-for task, id_ in taskqueue:
+for task, id_, queue_name in taskqueue:
     # do something with task and it's automatically
     # marked as completed by the iterator at the end
     # of the iteration